MSF-Collaborate/msf-toolbox/src/msftoolbox/reliefweb/README.md

 ### Methods
 List Reports
 Retrieve a list of reports based on the specified parameters.
+The country filter is based on country iso3 formats.

 ``` python
 Copy code